MarcoHassan/ETH-Smart-Contract/README.md

 ## Program Execution

-Before entering the details of the code let's briefly discuss the nitty-gritty program execution.
+Before entering the details of the code, let's briefly discuss the nitty-gritty program execution.

-#### Step 0: Connect to Ethereum Blockchain via web3 python API
+#### Step 0: Connect to Ethereum blockchain via web3 python API

 Explanation omitted.
 It will follow in the next sections.